Pomona/Pomona/documentation/getting_started.md

 <[sample:dusty-game-console]>

-*Every resource should have some id, which will be used as part of the URL.*
+*Every resource must have an id, which will be used as part of the URL.*

 ### Setting up a module